Altruist: Argumentative Explanations through Local Interpretations of Predictive Models: Altruist

-Before we proceed, we are giving a very simple example in order to better illustrate the aforementioned.
-Suppose we have a classification problem with only three features Age (`A'), Height (`H') and Weight (`W'), which predicts the probability of `Author's Paper Approval'.
-A probability of [0,0.5) means that the paper will be rejected, while a probability of [0.5,1] means that this author's paper will be accepted.
-John is a PhD student who is 24 years old, he is short and has average weight, (H=170, W=61).
-The \textit{ML} component predicted a probability of 0.25 of his paper to be accepted.
-John asked for an explanation, and the system administrator (using LIME) told him that, while his H is positive influencing ($z_2=0.5$) the probability his paper to be accepted, his W has neutral influence ($z_3=0$), and his A has negative influence ($z_1=-0.7$).
+Suppose there is a system solving a classification problem with only three features; Age (\textit{`A'}), Weight (\textit{`W'}) and Height (\textit{`H'}), which predicts the probability of `Author's Paper Approval'.
+A probability of $[0,0.5)$ means that the paper will be rejected, while a probability of $[0.5,1]$ means that the paper will be accepted.
+John is a PhD student who is 25 years old, his weight is 62 kg, and his height is 170 cm and asks the system for a prediction.
+The \textit{M} component of the system predicted a probability of $0.75$ of his paper to be accepted.
+John is also given an explanation through LIME, corrected by Altruist, suggesting that his \textit{A} is positively influencing ($z_1=0.5$) the probability of his paper to be accepted, while his \textit{H} has neutral influence ($z_3=0$).
+The actual LIME explanation also included an importance value for \textit{W} ($z_2=0.1$), but Altruist considered it untruthful and chose not to present it.